actforgood/xconf/README.md

 Package `xconf` provides a configuration registry for an application.
 Configurations can be extracted from a file / env / remote system.
-Supported formats are json, yaml, ini, (java) properties, plain.
+Supported formats are json, yaml, ini, (java) properties, toml, plain.

 ### Installation